 What is 5G (NR)?
 Exponential growth in network traffic, new use cases and shared spectrum resources have placed a tremendous pressure on MNOs to find the most efficient use of their allocated radio spectrum.
 There is a need for a New Radio evolution to improve spectral efficiency and superior network capacity.
-This evolution starts with 5G NR (New Radio) which is the new standard for 5G wireless technology capable of much faster, efficient and scalable network.
+This evolution starts with 5G NR (New Radio) which is the new standard for 5G wireless technology capable of a much faster, efficient and scalable network.
 Associated with the new standards being developed for 5G RAN by the 3GPP.
 5G (NR) delivers high levels of capabilities to the network by increasing the spectrum efficiency, traffic capacity, throughput, reliability, number of connected devices and reducing end-to-end latency.

 5G = The 5th Generation

 The next telecom standards operating in the millimeter wave bands; 5G planning aims at a higher capacity than current 4G and supporting device-to-device

 A2P = Application to Person

 What is C-RAN?
 The acronym C-RAN, for “Centralized RAN” is sometimes mistakenly defined as Cloud RAN, but it actually refers to a centralized, cloud-computing-based architecture for radio access networks that supports 2G, 3G, 4G, and future telecommunication standards.
 It is an architecture which enables radios and antennas to be deployed close to the end user without the expense of a base station onsite.
 The Base station equipment can be located in a less expensive location and connected to the radios with fiber, allowing network capacity to be allocated dynamically.

 CA = Carrier Aggregation technology